darcelopez/Quasar_Example1/README.md

 $ quasar build

-# Using Electron
+# Using Electron (Export Mac app)
 In order to develop/build a Quasar Electron app, we need to add the Electron mode to our Quasar project.
-Run the follwing:
+Run the following:
 $ quasar mode add electron

 To start developing with Electron execute following command: